ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Below, these lines of code submit a transaction to the network using the issue transaction defined within the smart contract.
-`MagnetoCorp, 00001` are the values to be used by the issue transaction to create a new commercial paper :
+`MagnetoCorp, 00001` are the values to be used by the issue transaction to create a new commercial paper:

     // issue commercial paper
     const issueResponse = await contract.submitTransaction('issue','MagnetoCorp', '00001', '2020-05-31', '2020-11-30','5000000');